JewelRam/MovieApp/README.md

 3. In another terminal cd one step deeper into the API and run  json-server -w database.json -p 5002

 4. This will load the app and all the movies already stored in the database

+5. Now add your movies to your collection!